danikhan632/vortex_llvm/lldb/docs/use/tutorial.rst

 You can delete, disable, set conditions and ignore counts either on all the locations generated by your logical breakpoint, or on any one of the particular locations your specification resolved to.
-For instance if we wanted to add a command to print a backtrace when we hit this breakpoint we could do:
+For instance, if we wanted to add a command to print a backtrace when we hit this breakpoint we could do:

 ::